You're not alone: many famous people like petanque!

 One of our first orders, in 1991, came from David Lee Roth

 Halen" fame.
 He had discovered the game while vacationing in French Polynesia.

-appropriate dishes to go along with it).
-Now he plays with famous chef Jacques Pepin.
+appropriate dishes to go along with it.
+Not surprising, since he often played with famous chef Jacques Pepin!

 ||Mick Jagger once won $ 19,000 challenging a couple of his

 countrymen to a game of petanque while in Cannes.
 They had completely underestimated his

 Peter Gabriel - remember "Genesis" ?
 There's a movie called

 "Family Portrait" about his 2002-2003 tour with David Rhodes, Tony Levin, Ged